Jumbotron: History and development

 The Sony JumboTron made its debut at World's Fair 1985.

 The "Super Sign" on ABC's Times Square Studios facility was a very large Sony JumboTron.
 This unit was later replaced with a Mitsubishi Electric LED display.

 The jumbotron was invented in Japan during the early 1980s, but there is a dispute between two rival Japanese companies, Mitsubishi Electric and Sony, over its invention.
 In 1980, Mitsubishi introduced the first large-scale video board, the Diamond Vision, which was a large screen using cathode-ray tube technology similar to traditional tube televisions.
 The first demonstration of the technology was during the 1980 Major League Baseball All-Star Game in Dodger Stadium, Los Angeles.

 The first Jumbotrons used cathode-ray tube based technology, in which several sub-pixels were integrated into a module made of glass with a vacuum inside, with the shape of a block, in which each subpixel was individually controllable (addressable) with each subpixel acting as a flood beam cathode-ray tube Eventually this technology was replaced with LED technology.

-Panasonic had the Astro Vision which was based on Fluorescent Discharge Tubes.
-These were the only three players in the large-screen industry.
+Panasonic introduced Astro Vision, which was based on fluorescent discharge tube technology, and together with the other two companies, these were the only players in the large-screen industry.

 In 1985, the term "JumboTron" was coined by Sony for its large-scale video board.
 The JumboTron was the brand name for the large-scale video boards originally manufactured by Sony and is recognized as one of the largest non-projection video displays ever manufactured.
 Sony creative director Yasuo Kuroki, who previously helped create the Walkman, is credited with the development of the JumboTron.
 It was introduced at the Expo '85 held in May 1985 at Tsukuba, Ibaraki.
 It had a display resolution of 450,000 pixels, using a new proprietary Sony technology called the Trini-lite.
 It was a microprocessor-based light bulb developed by one of Kuroki's colleagues, chief Betamax engineer Yuji Watanabe.
 Trini-lite technology allowed screen clarity and computer control, laying the foundation for the first Sony Jumbotrons.

-In December 1986, the San Antonio Spurs unveiled the first indoor arena JumboTron scoreboard at the now-defunct HemisFair Arena.
+In December 1986, the San Antonio Spurs unveiled the first indoor arena JumboTron scoreboard at the now-demolished HemisFair Arena.